The industry is auditing the wrong half of the lending stack

 - Lookalike targeting.
 Algorithmic construction of an audience that resembles the advertiser’s source audience along dimensions the advertiser cannot see.

 On April 25, 2023, DOJ Civil Rights, CFPB, FTC, and EEOC issued a Joint Statement on Enforcement Efforts Against Discrimination and Bias in Automated Systems, and in April 2024 HUD, Labor, Education, HHS, DHS, and DOJ’s Consumer Protection Branch joined the effort.
-The Joint Statement is not a statute, rule, or final agency action; its significance is enforcement posture and theory alignment.
-It identifies three risks that map cleanly to mortgage marketing AI: unrepresentative or biased training datasets, opaque models that frustrate diligence, and unanticipated uses of third-party tools by downstream deployers.
-Although the CFPB Bureau leadership has changed since the Joint Statement issued, the federal statutes the Statement enforces have not.
+The Joint Statement is not a statute, rule, or final agency action.
+Rather, it identifies three risks that map cleanly to mortgage marketing AI, including (1) unrepresentative or biased training datasets, (2) opaque models that frustrate diligence, and (3) unanticipated uses of third-party tools by downstream deployers.
+Although the CFPB’s leadership has changed since the Joint Statement issued, the federal statutes the Statement enforces have not.

-No public 2025–2026 state attorney-general settlement has been verified that squarely involves AI-driven mortgage marketing.
-The state-risk argument is therefore forward-looking, grounded in adjacent AI and fair-lending enforcement as well as state UDAP authority.
-The Massachusetts Attorney General’s 2025 Earnest settlement, which involved AI underwriting models in student lending, shows state enforcement interest in AI-driven credit risk, but it is not a mortgage-marketing precedent.
+No public 2025–2026 state attorney general settlement has been verified that squarely involves AI-driven mortgage marketing.
+The state-risk argument is therefore forward-looking, grounded in adjacent AI and fair-lending enforcement and state UDAP authority.

-The Mortgage Marketing Stack the Industry Has Not Inventoried
+The Mortgage Marketing Stack The Industry Has Not Yet Inventoried

-The first layer is paid social with lookalike and predictive-audience modeling.
+- Paid social with lookalike and predictive-audience modeling.
 Meta’s current public materials say lookalike audiences are limited or unavailable for some ads about financial products and services, employment, or housing opportunities.
 LinkedIn describes Predictive Audiences as combining advertiser data with LinkedIn’s predictive AI and engagement signals to find likely converters, and requires anti-discrimination notice language for advertisers using its targeting tools.
-TikTok’s April 2026 Housing, Employment, and Credit policy requires a Special Ad Category toggle for covered ads and restricts age, gender, ZIP code, marital/parental status, and protected-class-related targeting.
-Most lenders use one or more of these products.
-Most lenders have not asked their agency what source audience the model is built from.
-If the source audience is the lender’s existing closed-loan book and that book is racially skewed — as most mortgage books are, because of the historic distribution of homeownership in the United States — the model imports that skew at scale.
+If the source audience is the lender’s existing closed-loan book and that book is racially skewed — as most mortgage books are, then the model imports that skew at scale.

-The fifth layer is call routing and conversational AI.
-AI voice agents handling inbound mortgage calls now decide which callers reach a licensed loan officer and which are routed to a pre-qualification chatbot.
-The decision logic is typically a vendor black box.
-The TCPA exposure under FCC 24-17, CG Docket No. 23-362 (Feb.
-8, 2024) is the obvious risk.
-The fair-housing exposure — what protected-class signal the routing model picks up from caller ID, voice characteristics, geography, language, or prior interaction history — is the less-discussed one.
+- Call routing and conversational AI.
+AI voice agents now route inbound mortgage calls, determining which callers reach licensed loan officers and which are sent to pre-qualification chatbots.
+The decision logic is usually a vendor-controlled black box.
+TCPA exposure under FCC 24-17, CG Docket No. 23-362 (Feb.
+8, 2024), is the obvious risk.
+The less-discussed fair-housing risk is whether the routing model relies on protected-class-correlated signals from caller ID, voice characteristics, geography, language, or prior interaction history.

 What Defensible Marketing AI Governance Looks Like